 Still controlled by Coopers’ descendants, it makes a fine range of top-fermented beers, as well as numerous lagers.
 At 5% of the national market, it holds a position broadly similar to American ale breweries (collectively) on the eve of Prohibition.

 That cloudy ale so popular in hipster bars today?
 Coopers had a brand like that all along, Coopers’ Sparkling Ale – the name was ironic, or so Michael Jackson wrote years ago.

 But what were the ales of pre-lager Australia like?
 Dr. Stubbs writes that almost every town had at least one ale brewery up to about 1885.
-The cities often counted many more.
-The Australian and New Zealand thirst existed for the ales no less than the perfected lagers which came later.
+The cities, often many more.
+Australian and New Zealand thirsts sought the ales no less than the perfected lagers which came later.

-Perusing the Australian press of 1880-1920 one finds many comments in tune with the English brewer’s opinion.
-Some refer to the “twang” of “Colonial ale”, which might have meant off-flavours resulting from excessively high fermentation temperatures (see below), or possibly the local hops.
+Perusing the Australian press of 1880-1920, one finds comments in tune with the English brewer’s opinion.
+Some refer to the “twang” of “Colonial ale”, which might have been off-flavours resulting from excessively high fermentation temperatures (see below), or possibly the local hops.

-In this period Australian hops including large supplies from Tasmania but these were considered lesser in British circles, even as compared to the generally derided American hops.
-When lager’s use became generalized the hops used were either all-imported (Bavarian or English) to a mix with the regional product.
+In this period Australian hops included large supplies from Tasmania but these were considered lesser in British brewing, even compared to (generally disliked) American hops.
+When lager became generalized its hops were either all-imported (Bavarian or English) or a mix with regional hops.

 Some commentary approved the beers though, perhaps from local boosterism, perhaps on genuine merit.
 There probably was a good degree of variation among the breweries, too, and seasonal or even batch inconsistency.